 - Once the new online portal is live, submit information to HMRC about the employees that have been furloughed and their earnings (HMRC will set out further details on the information required).

-- As of the 18 March 2020 National guidance has been released for Care Homes, this does not prevent visitors from seeing family.
+- As of the 18 March 2020 GOV.UK: Guidance - COVID-19: guidance for supported living and home care was released for Care Homes, this does not prevent visitors from seeing family.
 To minimise the risk of transmission, care home providers are advised to review their visiting policy, by asking no one to visit who has suspected COVID-19 or is generally unwell, and by emphasising good hand hygiene for visitors.
 Contractors on site should be kept to a minimum.
 The review should also consider the well being of residents, and the positive impact of seeing friends and family.

 - Community Provider up-date: